Safety & Security

 SVPRO is a confidential place and single point of contact for UBC students, staff and faculty who have experienced, or been impacted by, any form of sexual or gender-based violence, harassment or harm, regardless of where or when it took place.

-Residence Life support
+Residence Life staff

 Tips and Additional Resources